pce-uw-jscript400/w2-express/readme.md

 * **Your Answer:**

+### I'm still fuzzy on this topic, but it seems like middlewares are functions that give you the ability to layer in conditional logic to your app that is blocking and can make your development go easier.
+It's likely not someting you'd want to utilize in a production environment.

 ---

 - [ ] Take a moment to read through the following code that is already in `app.js`.
 If you need, take a look at the [morgan](https://www.npmjs.com/package/morgan) and [body-parser](https://www.npmjs.com/package/body-parser) packages on NPM: